 Can CBD Decrease THC Withdrawal Symptoms?

-Surprisingly, CBD can be used to manage THC withdrawal.
-Remember, in some respects, CBD and THC are mirror images of each other.
-As such, it stands to reason that CBD will potentially reverse or mitigate the damaging effects of THC, including its withdrawal symptoms.
+CBD can be used to manage THC withdrawal.
+Remember, CBD and THC are mirror images of each other, so CBD will potentially reverse or mitigate the damaging effects of THC, including its withdrawal symptoms.

 As you can see from the wealth of research, CBD does not have any of the potential drawbacks that THC does, which are: